Bubobubobubobubo/sardine/docs/tutorial.md

 * MIDI Notes through the `NoteTarget` object
 * MIDI CC through the `ControlTarget` object

-Additionally, you can listen to incoming Clock messages (`ClockListener`) but you must generally let Sardine handle this by itself.
-There are currently no good reasons to do this!
+Additionally, you can listen to incoming Clock messages (`ClockListener`) but you must generally let **Sardine** handle this alone.
+There are currently no good or valid reasons to do this!

 Every `MidiListener` is expecting a target.
 You must declare one and await on it using the following syntax: